Most recently updated on November 24, 2022

 The region was once served by Hiawatha Railroad trains that chugged between Chicago and Seattle through Bozeman, Billings, Helena and Missoula.
 That line was shuttered by Amtrak, but residents of rural Montana are hoping President Joe Biden, a big fan of trains, may find a way to bring it back.

-There are some places to visit here that are very Montana.
+There are some places to visit here that remain very Montana.

 Bozeman is the locale for the Museum of the Rockies.
 The facility, which opened in 1957, has exhibits that include dinosaur, the cultural history of Montana and the history of Rocky Mountains.
 It also houses the Siebel Dinosaur Complex with a vast collection of Tyrannosaurus Rex specimens.